quocanha/dotfiles/README.md

 ### Existing files
 Git throws an error if files from the repository already exist locally.
 To solve this, we simply have to backup/remove them.

+### Fonts not rendering properly
+Fonts as usual is a headache.
+I currently use material design icons and font awesome icons, which I have manually downloaded and put into `/usr/share/fonts/TTF`.
+I have a backup on my google drive, and I __might__ create a custom AUR package for this.

 # Usage
 This repository is managed as described in [this blogpage](https://atlassian.com/git/tutorials/dotfiles), based on the comment by *StreakyCobra* on [Hacker News](https://news.ycombinator.com/item?id=11070797).